arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 ^^^^^^^^^^^^^^^

-With the key regions and location expressions identified and labelled, we can start to define certain features, properties and dynamics on the cell.
+With the key regions and location expressions identified and labelled, we can start to define certain features, properties, and dynamics of the cell.
 This is done through a :class:`arbor.decor` object, which stores a mapping of these "decorations" to certain region or location expressions.